ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 There are several options users can set when ordering RTC On Demand products.
 The options are described below:

-1. The **Dem Matching** is a bool option (True/False).
+1. The **Dem Matching** is a boolean option (True/False).
 It decides whether attempt to co-register the image to the DEM or not.
 The default value is False.

 2. The **Dem Name** is the DEM to use for RTC processing; `copernicus` or `legacy`.
 The default value is `copernicus`.